Whether you like football or not, almost everyone is familiar with Futbol Club Barcelona.

 I knew the tour was popular, but even on a midday afternoon you could have placed me in the middle of La Rambla and I’d believe you.
 She was crazy busy.

 Thankfully people book tickets online, so the queue for tickets was short.

 Passing through the gate, I picked up the audio tour for €5.
 In general audio guides are a good value decision.

 I’ve had guides when visiting Denver’s Mile High Stadium and Melbourne’s MCG and they made the experience 23x better through their epic storytelling.

 Any how after a few cash cow photo ops (no obligation to buy), I started the tour in the museum.
 Wow, the place was chaotic.
 With so many people and lots to see I was flustered.

 After doing a walk through I figured out how the audio guide worked.
 The little microphone signs were camouflaged on the tables (a minor inconvenience).

-The first thing I noticed when entering (besides the crowd) were the trophies.
+The first thing I noticed when entering (besides the crowd) was the trophies.
 So many trophies!
 They’ve been a club striving for excellence from the start that’s for sure.

 The audio tour starts off by following the eight or so large tables featuring photos and text (in English, Spanish and Catalonian) highlighting special moments from the clubs history.
 The audio guide is like a concise version of the important parts of each decade (there is a lot of text on the tables).
 You’ll also seem some cool bits and pieces of memorabilia at the end of each table.